fukurosan/Jhaystack/docs/index.md

 ### NGRAM

-The ngram tokenizer will split all values into their ngram (by default 3).
-This type of strategy is more memory intensive than for example WORD, but allows you to do match parts of a word in the index (essentially making it a contains search).
+The ngram tokenizer will split all values into their ngrams (by default 3).
+This type of strategy is more memory intensive than for example WORD, but allows you to match only parts of a word in the index (essentially making it a contains search).

 The following additional arguments can be passed to this function:
  - **maxGram**